TimTerwijn/web-app-from-scratch-1920/README.md

 ## How to use
 Clone or download the repository $ git clone https://github.com/TimTerwijn/web-app-from-scratch-1920.git
 Put code on a server.
-go to index.html in your browses.
+Go to index.html in your browses.
+App will download the data from the API.
+Enter a monster name like: "cow".
+Click on the result (cow) to see his stats.

 ## Roadmap
 * ~~Search for a monster from the osrsbox.com api.~~